Tennessene/jDosbox/README.md

 ### Compiling from source

 To compile the standard build (jdosbox.jar), add the contents of the src, src_j2se, src_compiler, and src_javassist folders.
 Then, you can either delete the javassist/util directory or add the dependencies javassist needs.
 Finally, build and the run the jar.
+If you need any help email me at ansorensen1118@gmail.com or add me on Discord with my username: Tennessine#9355